 I have it sitting on my beautiful salt-oak finished bookcase in my home office along with more thrift store finds – a thrift store vintage map of Virginia (where we lived for 3 years) that I put in a black frame and pieces of coral we’ve collected at the beaches we’ve visited in the past.

 Looking for more paint projects inspiration?

-Check out my Paint Projects – painted furniture and crafts!
+Check out all my budget friendly Paint Projects – including painted furniture and crafts!